Landsknecht Pikeman armor

 The ever-present mail standard is just as popular and evident as in the previous two periods.
 The style and construction of the standard is the same as well.
 Plate gorgets (neck protection) are shown in woodcuts and seem to be worn with Harnisch more often.

-When armour to protect the arms was worn, they would sometimes enclose the entire arm instead of the splinted type from the earlier periods.
+When armor to protect the arms was worn, they would sometimes enclose the entire arm instead of the splinted type from the earlier periods.
 Arm vambraces were still, by and large, very rare and would have been worn by veteran (doppel) soldiers who had the money to purchase them.

 F.R.H.
 Du Boulay, Germany in the Later Middle Ages, 1983.